PolaricServer/Database-plugin/README.md

 and rescue service in Norway.
 It consists of a web application and a server program (APRS daemon).

-This is a _plugin_ that provides database storage using PostgreSQL with the PostGIS extension.
+This is a _plugin_ that provides database storage using PostgreSQL.
 It is optional and is primarily meant for online servers having sufficient memory and storage.
 It is used on aprs.no.

 ### Features